Agenus Inc. – Consenus Indicates Potential 110.7% Upside

-Agenus Inc. found using ticker (AGEN) now have 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Strong_Buy’.
-The range between the high target price and low target price is between 6 and 5 with a mean TP of 5.5.
-Now with the previous closing price of 2.61 this indicates there is a potential upside of 110.7%.
-The 50 day MA is 2.44 while the 200 day moving average is 3.25.
-The company has a market capitalisation of $436m.
-Visit the company website at: http://agenusbio.com
+Agenus Inc. found using ticker (AGEN) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Strong_Buy’.
+The range between the high target price and low target price is between 6 and 5 calculating the mean target price we have 5.5.
+Given that the stocks previous close was at 2.61 this is indicating there is a potential upside of 110.7%.
+The day 50 moving average is 2.42 and the 200 day moving average is 3.25.
+The company has a market cap of $435m.
+Company Website: http://agenusbio.com

 Agenus Inc., a clinical-stage immuno-oncology company, focuses on the discovery and development of therapies that engage the body’s immune system to fight cancer.
 The company offers Retrocyte Display, an antibody discovery platform for the identification of fully-human and humanized monoclonal antibodies; SECANT yeast display, an antibody discovery platform used for the generation of novel monoclonal antibodies; and phage display technologies.
 It is also developing checkpoint modulating antibody candidates targeting GITR, OX40, TIM-3, LAG-3, and others.
 In addition, the company develops vaccine programs, including Prophage vaccine candidate; AutoSynVax, a synthetic neoantigen; and PhosPhoSynVax, a vaccine candidate designed to induce immunity against a class of tumor specific neoepitopes.
 Further, it develops QS-21 Stimulon adjuvant, a saponin-based vaccine adjuvant.
 Additionally, the company engages in the development of CTLA-4 and PD-1 antagonists; and anti-CTLA-4, CD137, and TIGIT antibodies, as well as various multi-specific antibodies that are under various stages of development.
 Agenus Inc. has collaboration agreements with Incyte Corporation, Merck Sharpe & Dohme, and Recepta Biopharma SA.; and collaboration with Gilead Sciences to develop immuno-oncology therapies.
 The company was formerly known as Antigenics Inc. and changed its name to Agenus Inc. in January 2011.
 Agenus Inc. was founded in 1994 and is headquartered in Lexington, Massachusetts.